StephaneFeniar/Lottery-BestCombination/README.md

 #### Scope of the analysis
 Euromillions consist of picking 5 numbers among 50 + 2 stars among 10 stars.

-In order to keep this analysis comparable to the Using ML analysis, we'll **focus only on the 5 numbers**.
+In order to keep this analysis comparable to the [Using ML To Pick Your Lottery Numbers](http://nbviewer.ipython.org/url/www.onewinner.me/en/devoxxML.ipynb), we'll **focus only on the 5 numbers**.

 #### Results
 According to the estimation: